Mike and Pete Austin, Level 9’s first two full-time employees

 WHAT IS THE SET, SORTED?

 But your difficulties are only beginning.
-I’ve actually now given you everything the games does, so have at it if you like.
+I’ve actually now given you everything the game does, so have at it if you like.

 Ready to continue?
 Okay!
 In the words of the anonymous writer of a walkthrough from long ago: